Arc4d3-G/Java-Library-Management-System/README.md

 - Search for recorded books by title or author.
 - Search for recorded members by name or email.

+## Objectives

+### Task 1: Implementing the Book and Member Classes
+- This project successfully implements Book and Member Classes with their relevant properties.

+### Task 2: Managing Collections
+- This project utilises collections for storing and managing Book and Member objects.

+### Task 3: Implementing Search Functionality
+- This project includes both a book and member search functionality by title/author or name/email.

+### Task 4: Handling Book Checkouts
+- This project has multiple exeption checks and assertions to ensure books cannot be checked out if the book is not availible.

+### Task 5: Assertions and Input Validation
+- This project utilised both regular expressions, exceptions and assertions to ensure all data input is valid.

 # How to Use

 Navigation in the app is handled by a simple numeric menu system.
 Input the corresponding number for each option listed in the menu to start the desired process.